日本語版

 I follow my local baseball team the Brisbane Bandits in the ABL as well as the Minnesota Twins in the MLB.
 I'm a big association football fan and also keep tabs on PSV Eindhoven in the Netherlands, Nagoya Grampus Eight in Japan and Brisbane Roar in Australia.

 I started following the Dragons simply because that was the team of the realm.
 My first (substantial) experience in Japan was a study abroad in Gifu prefecture where I was meant to brush up on my Japanese language skills but mostly brushed up on my Japanese drinking skills.
-I was never interested enough at the time to make a pilgrimage to the Nagoya Dome but I was aware that they were recent Japan series champs and had a good following.
+I was never interested enough at the time to make a pilgrimage to the Nagoya Dome but I had friends that went to games and I was aware of the buzz surrounding the team in light of their 2007 Japan Series championship.

-I went to my first game in 2014 at QVC Marines Stadium by chance as my wife and I won some tickets in a raffle.
+I went to my first game some years later in 2014 at QVC (now ZoZo) Marines Stadium by chance as my wife and I won some tickets in a raffle.
 By even bigger chance, they were tickets to see the Marines take on the Dragons in an inter-league game.
 I was far more interested in drinking that day than watching baseball so I don't remember the result, I just have a vague memory of thinking Hector Luna was a waste of money.

 The switch was flicked and I ended up reading news daily about the Dragons looking for anything new that might improve the team or build more excitement.
 Then I had the thought to make a blog about it as I had no one to talk to in regards to the team.